cdsittampalam/documentation/docs/Partner API.md

 3. Click **Authorise**.
 4. Paste the generated API key in the box.

 The header format for requests in the demo environment must contain the API key.
-All request bodies should have content type 'application/json'.

 #### Server Environment